Gleejr/post-install-config/README.md

 <h3>Configure Users</h3>
 <p>
-15. In the agent panel, go to Users and click on add user.
-Enter in Karen Karen for the name and the email karen@osticket.com.
-Click on add user.
+15. In the agent panel, navigate to 'Users' and click on 'Add User.'
+Enter 'Karen Karen' for the name and the email 'karen@osticket.com.'
+Click on 'Add User.'
 </p>
 <p>
 <img width="966" alt="Screen Shot 2023-11-19 at 2 20 31 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/3033a20a-3cc3-4857-8708-616e240a957e">